- October 17, 2025

 About

-Keeper is a single player action adventure game with a fantasy theme.
+Keeper is a single player simulation game with fantasy and mystery themes.
 It was developed by Double Fine Productions and was released on October 17, 2025.
 It received mostly positive reviews from critics and very positive reviews from players.

 “Gameplay keeps things simple but fresh with light puzzles, bits of platforming, and a few unexpected shifts that make the game feel new again every couple of hours.”